 Right now, 31.4 gigabytes is the average amount of data used per month worldwide.
 But the arrival of 5G technology has already driven up smartphone data usage dramatically in the areas where it is available.

-As of June 2019, the average 5G customer in South Korea used 24GB a month.
-Such data usage is 2.6 times what typical 4G subscribers consume.
+As of July 2020, the average 5G customer in South Korea used 26.9 GB per subscription.
+Such data usage is more than 2.6 times what typical 4G subscribers consume.

 In 2018, only 67 voice-first devices were shipped per minute.
 Judging by all the data available, the upward trend will continue.

 If you can’t work out how much data is created every day, you should better learn about and get used to zettabytes and yottabytes.

 Compared to the current data generated each day, more frequent conversations between connected hardware will form colossal mountains of insightful information since IoT devices automatically produce a digital footprint.